Sharp density bounds on the finite field Kakeya problem: Proof of Theorem 1

 \paragraph{Proof outline.} Like the proof of the case $n=3$, we shall use polynomials built out of the monomials $x^{\alpha}$ in which the exponent of $x_n$ is less constrained than the exponents of $x_1,\dotsc,x_{n-1}$.
 As is common in the other proofs in the area we shall use polynomials vanishing to high order at points of $K$, and not merely to order $2$.
 However, this is not enough to obtain the factor-of-two improvement we seek, and to bridge the gap we use the idea of Ruixiang Zhang.
 Like in his work on multijoints \cite{zhang}, our vanishing conditions at a point $p\in K$ depend on the lines through~$p$.
 The actual conditions are quite different from those in \cite{zhang} though.
+A similar general idea was used in \cite{yu_zhao} to obtain the sharp constant in the joints problem.

-\paragraph{Hasse derivatives and high-order vanishing along lines.} Over finite fields, all derivatives of order higher than field's characteristic vanish.
+\paragraph{Hasse derivatives and high-order vanishing along lines.} Over finite fields, all derivatives of order higher than the field's characteristic vanish.
 The standard workaround is to employ Hasse derivatives, whose definition and properties we recall.
 For more extensive discussion of Hasse derivatives, including proofs of their properties, see \cite[Section 2]{dkss}.

-\begin{definition}[Hasse derivatives] The \emph{Hasse derivatives} of a polynomial $P(x)\in\Fq [x_1,\ldots,x_n]$ are the polynomials $P^{(i)}(x),i\in \Znneg^{n}$ such that
+\begin{definition}[Hasse derivatives] The \emph{Hasse derivatives} of a polynomial $P(x)\in\Fq [x_1,\dotsc,x_n]$ are the polynomials $P^{(i)}(x),i\in \Znneg^{n}$ such that

-We say that $P^{(i)}$ is the $i$-th Hasse derivative of~$P$. \end{definition} \begin{definition}[Multiplicities] The \emph{multiplicity} $\mult (P,p)$ of a polynomial $P(x)\in\Fq [x_1,\ldots,x_n]$ at point $p\in\Fq^n$ is the largest integer $m$ such that $P^{(i)}(p)=0$ for all $i$ such that $\abs{i}<m$.
+We say that $P^{(i)}$ is the $i$-th Hasse derivative of~$P$. \end{definition} \begin{definition}[Multiplicities] The \emph{multiplicity} $\mult (P,p)$ of a polynomial $P(x)\in\Fq [x_1,\dotsc,x_n]$ at point $p\in\Fq^n$ is the largest integer $m$ such that $P^{(i)}(p)=0$ for all $i=(i_1,\ldots,i_n)$ such that $\abs{i}\eqdef i_1+\dotsb+i_n<m$.
 We say that the polynomial $P$ vanishes to order $\mult (P,p)$ at~$p$.